 For many years, I considered getting that job as just a coincidence.
 And because of the wayward nature of my career, my reality has been very different from what I imagined it was supposed to be.
 As a result, I’ve spent much of my working life doubting myself.
 I believed that I wasn’t measuring up, and that these seemingly random possibilities were just lucky breaks…

 What I know now is that my performance in my classes and at my jobs, my personality, my curiosity, my skills, my competencies, and my willingness to learn and grow—these very attributes—are what has allowed for these amazing options to come my way.

 I have been creating these opportunities and making decisions for myself all along.

 The last six years at SFU Public Square have been incredibly fulfilling.
 Due to the collaborative nature of our work (and despite all our planning), new projects are always emerging and we are never totally sure of what exciting possibility might come next.
 This changeability has led to some truly incredible events and unexpected collaborations.
 In the end, this is work I’m really proud to be a part of, and if I’d had a “plan” this wouldn’t have been part of it.
 But it’s not lost on me that my previous experiences directly led me here.

-So my advice to myself, that I still need to be reminded of every once and a while, is that it’s okay to not have a fully defined plan.
-By approaching my career with a keen eye to new opportunities, new ideas and people, I have not lead myself to an inferior life - as measured against some societal scale - but instead to one for which I am afforded the power to define my own success, according to my own values, and on my own terms.
+So my advice to myself, that I still need to be reminded of every once in a while, is that it’s okay to not have a fully defined plan.
+By approaching my career with a keen eye to new opportunities, new ideas and people, I have not led myself to an inferior life—as measured against some societal scale—but instead to one for which I am afforded the power to define my own success, according to my own values, and on my own terms.

 Here’s to six fabulous years, and the many more to come.